KDE/digikam-doc/main_window/image_view.rst

     The digiKam Move to Trash Dialog

 For each collection registered in the database, digiKam handles an internal trash-bin.
 Physically, the trash is located at the root album corresponding to the collection entry.
-It's a hidden folder :file:`.dtrash` storing deleted items in a subdirectory named :file:`files`, and information about the deletion stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
-Deleting a file in the collection does not remove the file from the media, but moves the file into this container.
-This one is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.
+It's an hidden folder :file:`.dtrash` storing deleted items in a subdirectory named :file:`files`, and information about the deletion stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
+Deleting a file in the collection does not remove the file from the media, but moves the file into this container, and the items are not registered anymore in the digiKam database.

+The trash-bin is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.
+As the trash-view is a special container in digiKam, the layout of the trash-bin contents is a list based on a table-view and it cannot be changed.

 .. figure:: images/mainwindow_trashbin.webp
     :alt: